UsmanAhmaad/FULL-STACK/README.md

 # FULL-STACK
-I learn to become a full stack dev with my main focus on backend using python
+I am learning to become a full stack dev with my main focus on backend using python.